fxyoge/finfetch/README.md

    deno run start
    ```

+2. When prompted, enter your Plaid configuration/credentials:
+   - PLAID_CLIENT_ID
+   - PLAID_SECRET
+   - PLAID_ENV (sandbox or production)
+   - PLAID_COUNTRY_CODES (comma-separated, e.g., US,CA)

-2. Point your browser to [http://localhost:3002](http://localhost:3002).
+3. Point your browser to [http://localhost:3002](http://localhost:3002).
-3. Login and download your latest transactions with one click.
+4. Login and download your latest transactions with one click.
-4. Stop the server (close the terminal window or use the key command for your system).
+5. Stop the server (close the terminal window or use the key command for your system).

 ## Workflow Tips